Shifts on trees versus classical shifts in chain recurrence: Introduction

-where the positive integer $m \in \NN$ is called the {\em length} of $(f_l)_{l=0}^m$.
+It is worth mentioning that {\em chain recurrence} has intimate connections with the so-called Attractors and Stability Theory (see the textbooks \cite{AHi1994_book,Conley1978,Shub1987_book}) and that, from its origin, this notion has been deeply related to the study of differential equations: in the paper \cite{Conley1972} chain recurrence was related to the existence of progressive wave solutions for partial differential equations; in \cite{Conley1976} it was used to study some aspects of the qualitative theory of differential equations; and in \cite[Chapter~1]{Conley1978} it was a key tool to explore the stable properties of the solution set of ordinary differential equations.
+From the perspective of Linear Dynamics we have two possibilities:\ where the positive integer $m \in \NN$ is called the {\em length} of $(f_l)_{l=0}^m$.
 Moreover, a vector $f \in X$ is said to be {\em chain recurrent for $T$} if for every $\delta>0$ there exists a $\delta$-chain for $T$ from $f$ to itself.
 We will denote by $CR(T)$ the {\em set of chain recurrent vectors for $T$}, and the operator $T$ is said to be {\em chain recurrent} if the equality $CR(T)=X$ holds, that is, if every vector of the space is chain recurrent. \end{definition}

 Chain recurrence in Linear Dynamics was originally considered for operators on normed spaces in the 2022 paper \cite{AntMantVar2022}, although the chain recurrent behaviour for the particular case of classical unilateral and bilateral weighted backward shifts, acting on the also classical Banach $\ell^p$ and $c_0$ spaces, was already characterized in the 2021 paper \cite{AlBerMess2021}.
-In the linear context, the systematic study of chain recurrence and other similar notions depending on the concept of pseudotrajectory (such as {\em shadowing}) has been recently followed in \cite{BerPe2023_arXiv}.
-Along this paper we will use more than once that the set $CR(T)$ is always a closed $T$-invariant subspace for every continuous linear operator $T \in \Lc(X)$ as observed in the already mentioned works \cite[Corollary~2.3]{AntMantVar2022} and \cite[Proposition~26]{BerPe2023_arXiv}, so that the restriction $T\res_{CR(T)}$ considered in Question~\ref{Q:main} is again a continuous linear operator acting on the respective Banach space of chain recurrent vectors $CR(T)$.
-Moreover, the reader should keep in mind the following basic and immediate (but useful) remarks, that have been either proved, observed or even directly used in \cite{AntMantVar2022} and \cite{BerPe2023_arXiv}:
+In the linear context, the systematic study of chain recurrence and other similar notions depending on the concept of pseudotrajectory (such as {\em shadowing}) has been recently followed in \cite{BernardesPe2024_AM}.
+Along this paper we will use more than once that the set $CR(T)$ is always a closed $T$-invariant subspace for every continuous linear operator $T \in \Lc(X)$ as observed in the already mentioned works \cite[Corollary~2.3]{AntMantVar2022} and \cite[Proposition~26]{BernardesPe2024_AM}, so that the restriction $T\res_{CR(T)}$ considered in Question~\ref{Q:main} is again a continuous linear operator acting on the respective Banach space of chain recurrent vectors $CR(T)$.
+Moreover, the reader should keep in mind the following basic and immediate (but useful) remarks, that have been either proved, observed or even directly used in \cite{AntMantVar2022} and \cite{BernardesPe2024_AM}:

 \begin{lemma} The following statements hold for every linear operator $T \in \Lc(X)$: \begin{enumerate}[{\em(a)}] \item If a finite sequence $(f_l)_{l=0}^m$ in $X$ is a $\delta$-chain for $T$, then there exists a second finite sequence $(g_l)_{l=1}^m$ in $X$ fulfilling that